-The cheapest and most convenient method of scale removal (limescale, as it is popularly called) on kitchenware, electronics (including washing machines), taps, shower heads, it is already in your kitchen and waiting to be used.
+The cheapest and most convenient method of removing limescale from kitchenware, electronics (including washing machines), taps, and shower heads, is already in your kitchen and waiting to be used.
 It’s called vinegar.

-Always use white vinegar, derived from wine or alcohol (red wine vinegar can stain) with a concentration of 9%.
+It is always best to use white vinegar (not red wine vinegar, which can stain) with a concentration of 9%.

 Coffee filter or espresso

-Coffee filter and espresso are among the most limescale-vulnerable household objects.
-Make a solution of 50% vinegar and 50% water.
-Fill the coffee filter tank with this concoction.
-Allow solution to pass through the machine by using it normally.
+Coffee filters and espresso machines are among the most limescale-prone household objects.
+Mix 50% vinegar and 50% water.
+Fill the coffee filter tank with this mixture.
+Use the machine normally to allow the solution to pass through.

-Ideally is to leave the liquid act overnight and to repeat the method the next day.
+As a general practice, leave the liquid to work overnight and repeat the procedure the next day.
 Discard the solution, rinse and repeat the method with clean water.
-Also discard the first coffee you make after this operation.
+In addition, you should discard the first cup of coffee you make after this process.

-Use the same solution as above (50% water and 50% vinegar).
-Fill the kettle to maximum.
-Boil the liquid in the kettle several times.
-Leave overnight and repeat the method.
+You can use the same solution as above (50% water and 50% vinegar).
+Fill the kettle to the top.
+The liquid should be boiled several times in the kettle.
+Leave overnight and repeat the process.
 Rinse with cold water and throw the first water you boil after this operation.

 Pots, pans, etc.

-Kitchen utensils are easy to clean off limestone if you boil them in a mixture of water and vinegar (equal amounts).
-Allow them to cool in water overnight.
+You can easily clean kitchen utensils from limestone by boiling them in a mixture of water and vinegar (equal parts).
+Let them cool overnight in water.
 Rinse and use.

 Faucets and shower heads

-Limescale is gladly laying on faucets (especially hot water) and shower heads.
-Vinegar is still the best solution.
-Take a 50/50 solution of water and vinegar (more vinegar for stubborn stains), pour it into a spray bottle and apply it directly on the limestone.
+Water faucets (especially those with hot water) and shower heads are clogged with limescale.
+It is still preferred to use vinegar.
+Take a 50/50 solution of water and vinegar (more vinegar for stubborn stains), pour it into a spray bottle and apply it directly to the limestone.

-For effective results: soak a cloth in vinegar, wrap it around the affected area, put a plastic bag over and let it work overnight.
+To achieve effective results, soak a cloth in vinegar, wrap it around the affected area, put a plastic bag over it, and let it sit overnight.
 Rinse the next day.